The Hickinbottom Award is for the most meritorious contributions to any area of organic chemistry made by an early career scientist.

 - Your nominee's name and contact details.

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
-This must be no longer than 250 characters (including spaces) and no longer than one sentence
+This must be no longer than 250 characters (including spaces) and no longer than one sentence.

-- A supporting statement (up to 750 words) addressing the selection criteria
+- A supporting statement (up to 750 words) addressing the selection criteria.
+Our guidance for nominators page has more information on writing this supporting statement.

 - A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.
 A list of possible examples is outlined in the ‘selection criteria’ tab.

-- References must be submitted through the online system by the nomination deadline, 18 January, 17:00 GMT.
+- All references must be submitted through the online system by the reference deadline, 25 January, 17:00 GMT.
 Nominations will not go forward to judging without a completed reference.
-Please ensure you submit your referee's details on the system well in advance of this deadline, to allow them sufficient opportunity to provide their reference
+Please ensure you submit your referee's details in plenty of time, to allow them sufficient opportunity to provide their reference.

 The RSC reserves the right to rescind any prize if there are reasonable grounds to do so.
-All nominators will be asked to confirm that, to the best of their knowledge, their nominee's professional standing is such that there is no confirmed or potential impediment to them receiving this prize.
-All winners will be asked to sign the RSC's Code of Conduct Declaration for Recognition.
+All nominators will be asked to confirm that to the best of their knowledge there is no impediment, relating to professional conduct, to their nominee receiving this prize.
+All prize winners will be asked to sign the RSC’s Code of Conduct Declaration for Recognition.

 Make a nominationSelection Criteria and Judging Panel

-Our selection committees base their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
 The scientific content of any supporting publications, as described in the supporting statement, is much more important than publication metrics or the identity of the journal in which it is published.

 The selection committee will consider the following aspects of nominations for this prize: